Marine outfall: Description

-The world's first marine outfall was built in Santa Monica, United States, in 1910.
-In Latin America and the Caribbean there were 134 outfalls with more than 500 m length in 2006 for wastewater disposal alone, according to a survey by the Pan American Center for Sanitary Engineering and Environmental Sciences (CEPIS) of PAHO.
-According to the survey, the largest number of municipal wastewater outfalls in the region exist in Venezuela (39), Chile (39) and Brazil (22).
-The world's largest marine outfall stems from the Deer Island Waste Water Treatment Plant located in Boston, United States.
+The world's longest marine outfall discharges from the Deer Island Waste Water Treatment Plant located in Boston, United States.
 Currently, Boston has approximately 235 miles of combined sewers and 37 active CSO outfalls.
-Many outfalls are simply known by a public used name, e.g. Boston Outfall.
+Many outfalls are simply known by a publicly used name, e.g. Boston Outfall.

 Advantages

 The main advantages of marine outfalls for the discharge of wastewater are: